Tutorial: projector approach to master equations for open quantum systems: Statement of the problem and the Nakajima-Zwanzig equation

-where $\mathcal{T}_+$ is the usual time-ordering superoperator (for a detailed definition and discussion in the context of quantum time-evolution see e.g. Ref.~\cite{fetter2012quantum}, Chapter 3).
+By repeatedly reintroducing this equation onto itself we obtain a solution in terms of an infinite series~\cite{Haake1973}, \begin{widetext} \end{widetext} where $\mathcal{T}_+$ is the usual time-ordering superoperator~\cite{Haake1973} (for a detailed definition and discussion in the context of quantum time-evolution see e.g. Ref.~\cite{fetter2012quantum}, Chapter 3).
 Similarly,

 with $\mathcal{T}_-$ the time anti-ordering superoperator.
-Introducing the above two expressions into Eq.~\eqref{NakajimaZwanzigSymbolic} we find the explicit closed equation for the density matrix of interest, $v$,
+Introducing the above two expressions into Eq.~\eqref{NakajimaZwanzigSymbolic}, using the composition identity for the time propagators~\cite{BreuerPetruccione}, $\mathcal{G}(t_3,t_1)=\mathcal{G}(t_3,t_2)\mathcal{G}(t_2,t_1)$ for $t_1<t_2<t_3$, and taking $t_0=0$ without loss of generality, we obtain the explicit closed equation for the density matrix of interest, $v(t)$,

-\end{widetext} Note that we have added trivial $\Qy$ projectors to the exponentials to obtain a symmetric expression.
-This equation is known as the Nakajima-Zwanzig equation~\cite{NakajimaOriginal,ZwanzigOriginal}, and is completely general aside from the two assumptions, namely $w(0)=0$ and time-independent projector $\mathcal{P}$.
-Note that the Nakajima-Zwanzig equation is trivially fulfilled for the two limiting cases of $\Py = \Idy$ (i.e. the subspace of interest is the whole space of density matrices) and $\Py = 0$ (i.e. the complementary subspace is is the whole space of density matrices).
-Last but not least, we emphasize that the solution of the above equation involves the full solution of the whole system, that is, the Nakajima-Zwanzig equation is just a recasting of Eq. \eqref{firstEq} and has the same complexity.
-The true strength of the Nakajima-Zwanzig equation relies on its potential for a perturbative expansion of the Liouvillian in terms of the relevant timescales, as we will see below.
+In the above equation we have added trivial $\Qy$ projectors to the exponentials to obtain a symmetric expression.
+This equation is known as the Nakajima-Zwanzig equation~\cite{NakajimaOriginal,ZwanzigOriginal,MoriPTP1965}, and is completely general aside from the two assumptions, namely $w(0)=0$ and time-independent projector $\mathcal{P}$.
+Note that the Nakajima-Zwanzig equation is trivially fulfilled for the two limiting cases of $\Py = \Idy$ (i.e., the subspace of interest is the whole space of density matrices) and $\Py = 0$ (i.e., the complementary subspace is is the whole space of density matrices).
+We remark that one of the most complex aspects in solving Eq.~\eqref{NZoriginal} is its ``memory'', that is, the dependence of $v(t)$ on its values at all previous times, captured by the term $v(\tau)$ (with $0<\tau<t$) within the integral.
+Although such time non-locality, also known as non-Markovianity, is relevant in several specific systems such as sub-Ohmic spin-boson models~\cite{GonzalezBallesteroPRB2017}, Brownian motion~\cite{GroblacherNatComm2015}, and others (see~\cite{deVegaRevModPhys2017} and refs. therein), it remains beyond the scope of this tutorial.
+As discussed below, here we will focus on the common regimes of open quantum systems where a time-local approximation (Markov approximation) holds.
+As a final note of interest, note that the non-Markovianity of Eq.~\eqref{NZoriginal} can be ``hidden'' into the integral Kernel to obtain a non-Markovian, but time-local, equation for $v(t)$, usually named the time-convolutionless master equation~\cite{ShibataJSP1977,FULINSKI1968575,BreuerPetruccione}.